Obi-Wan and Anakin #4 – Issue 4 of 5 (to start with the first issue, go here.)

 Anakin has just told Obi-Wan that he’s done: he quits!
 Here’s my two-week-notice, it’s-not-you-it’s-me, I think we should see other people, etc. Obi-Wan is aghast: does Anakin realize what a Very Huge Deal this is?

 Anakin is like “Oh trust me, I know about making big choices.
 Remember when Qui-Gon basically pulled off a Friendly Kidnap of me on Tatooine?
-Does it not bug you at all that at age 9 I was locking down my whole future right then and there?
-Isn’t this whole thing kind of fucked up when you really think about it?”
-I have to hand it to Anakin here: this is possibly the most perceptive he is ever going to be in his entire life.
-Now, unfortunately, it’s because he’s been drinking Palpatine’s Evil Brew that he’s feeling compelled to question the Jedi Order this much, so he hasn’t quite put all the pieces together, but still.
+Does it not bug you at all that at age 9 I was locking down my whole future right then and there?”
+I mean, that IS a pretty damn big thing to ask a third-grader to commit to, yeah?
 This is like, unusually insightful and mature for Anakin.
-He is literally going to peak in both regards at age 12.
+He is going to peak in both regards at age 12.
 LOL.
+And unfortunately, it’s because he’s been drinking Uncle Palpatine’s Special Evil Brew that he’s thinking these Big Thoughts, and it’s causing him to question his role as in the Jedi Order — who, while they are weirdos and nerds, are generally trying to help Anakin (and, as a bonus, are at least NOT LITERALLY SATAN INCARNATE).